The world is evolving rapidly towards mobile and digital formats for many everyday tasks.

 The primary goals of the driving license, whether physical or digital, remain to confirm identity and to confer the right to drive a vehicle.

-During the course of 2015 and 2016, studies and pilots have been launched in several states in the US to explore the technical feasibility of a
+During the last two years, studies and pilots have been launched in several states in the US to explore the technical feasibility of a

 digital driver's license.